darkredz/Zeko-SQL-Builder/README.md

 pool.setInsertStatementMode(Statement.RETURN_GENERATED_KEYS)
 ```
 Note: Not all database works with this, for instance Apache Ignite will throw exception since it does not support this SQL feature.
+Jasync driver on the other hand [only works with MySQL](https://github.com/jasync-sql/jasync-sql/wiki/FAQ#q-i-inserted-a-row-how-do-i-get-an-auto-incremented-id) (this high performance non-blocking driver is for MySQL and PostgreSQL only)

 #### More controls on connection
 To execute the queries with more control you can get the underlying connection object by calling rawConnection: